 The following is in effect until further notice:

 - Emergency Department – Limit of one visitor age 18 or older may accompany a patient in the ER.
 The visitor must come in with the patient at the time of arrival.
 The visitor will use antibacterial foam, receive a temperature check and answer a screening questionnaire.
-The patient and the visitor will be required to wear masks upon entry and keep them on at all times.
+The patient and the visitor are required to wear masks upon entry and keep them on at all times.
 Visitors may provide their own mask or the ER staff will provide one for them.
 The visitor must stay in the specific room assigned to the patient until discharge.

-- Surgical/Procedural Areas – Limit of one visitor age 18 or older may accompany the patient for admitting and pre-surgical areas.
-The patient and the visitor will be required to use antibacterial foam, receive temperature checks, answer screening questionnaires and wear masks upon arrival.
-Patients and visitors may provide their own masks or the hospital will provide them.
+- Surgical/Procedural Areas – Limit of one visitor age 18 or older may accompany the patient for admitting and per-surgical areas.
+The patient and visitor are required to use antibacterial foam, receive a temperature check, answer a screening questionnaire and wear masks upon arrival.
+The patient and visitor may provide their own masks or the hospital will provide them.
 The visitor will need to leave before the surgery starts and may not wait at the hospital.
 The visitor will be notified when the patient is ready to be picked up and given their discharge information.
-The visitor again needs a mask on as they enter the building for discharge.
+The visitor will need to use antibacterial foam, receive a temperature check, answer a screening questionnaire and wear a mask if they enter the building for discharge.

 - Mom and Baby/Post-partum – Limit of one support person who may stay overnight.
 The support person will use antibacterial foam, receive a temperature check and answer a screening questionnaire.
 The support person is required to wear a mask upon entry to the hospital and keep it on at all times. (**Reminder for OB patients' families: when picking up mothers and/or newborns, please secure someone to watch older children, since they are not able to visit the hospital.)

 Visitors are subject to temperature check and screening upon arrival at the hospital.
 Individuals will be prohibited from entering the hospital if they: